Anello-Photonics/docs-A1/docs/unit_configuration.rst

 Unit Configurations
 =======================

-The easiest way to configure the EVK is with the ANELLO Python Program, which saves all changes to non-volatile flash memory.
+The easiest way to configure an ANELLO unit is using the `ANELLO Python Program <https://docs-a1.readthedocs.io/en/latest/python_tool.html#unit-configurations>`_, which saves all changes to non-volatile flash memory.
-To do this, see `Unit Configurations <https://docs-a1.readthedocs.io/en/latest/unit_configuration.html>`_.

-Alternatively, the EVK can be dynamically configured using the APCFG message.
-The protocol allows for both temporary (RAM) and permanent setting (FLASH) of configuration parameters.
+Alternatively, the unit can be configured using the APCFG message, which allows for both temporary (RAM) and permanent setting (FLASH) of configuration parameters.

-**#APCFG,<r/w/R/W>,<param>,<value1>,..,<valueN>*checksum**
+**#APCFG,<r/w/R/W>,<param1>,<value1>,...,<paramN>,<valueN>*checksum**

   +---+------------+-----------------------------------------------------------------------+
   |   | Field      |  Description                                                          |